Baker Mayfield

-Baker Reagan Mayfield (born April 14, 1995) is an American football quarterback for the Tampa Bay Buccaneers of the National Football League (NFL).
-Following a stint with Texas Tech, Mayfield played college football at Oklahoma, where he won the Heisman Trophy as a senior.
-He was selected first overall by the Cleveland Browns in the 2018 NFL Draft.
+Baker Reagan Mayfield (born April 14, 1995) is an American professional football quarterback for the Tampa Bay Buccaneers of the National Football League (NFL).
+Following one season of college football with the Texas Tech Red Raiders, he played for the Oklahoma Sooners, becoming the first walk-on player to win the Heisman Trophy.
+He was selected first overall by the Cleveland Browns in the 2018 NFL draft.

-Mayfield set the rookie quarterback record for passing touchdowns, along with ending a 19-game winless streak for the Browns in his debut.
-His most successful season was in 2020 when he led the Browns to their first playoff appearance since 2002 and victory since 1994.
-However, due to inconsistent play and conflict with Browns management, Mayfield was traded to the Carolina Panthers in 2022.
-Following further inconsistent play and injuries, he was released by the Panthers near the end of the season and was claimed off waivers by the Rams.
+Mayfield set the NFL rookie quarterback record for passing touchdowns during his first year, along with ending a 19-game winless streak for the Browns in his debut.
+His most successful season with the team was in 2020 when he led the Browns to their first playoff appearance since 2002 and first playoff victory since 1994.
+Following a performance decline and conflict with Browns management, Mayfield was traded from Cleveland in 2022, spending the year with the Carolina Panthers and Los Angeles Rams.

+In 2023, Mayfield joined the Buccaneers, leading the team to two consecutive division titles and a playoff victory.
+He also earned two consecutive Pro Bowl selections.
+Mayfield is currently the all-time leader in playoff passer rating.

-Early life and high school career
+Early life

-Mayfield was born on April 14, 1995, in Austin, Texas, to James and Gina Mayfield as the second of two sons.
+Baker Reagan Mayfield was born on April 14, 1995, in Austin, Texas, to James and Gina Mayfield as the younger of two sons.
 James, a private equity consultant, encountered financial difficulties during his younger son's senior year in high school.
-These struggles forced the Mayfields to sell their family home and move from rental home to rental home.
+These struggles forced the Mayfields to sell their home and live in rental homes.
+Mayfield was given his distinctive name, Baker, which was his mother's idea, under the condition by his father that he also be named after the 40th U.S. President Ronald Reagan, which became his middle name.

-Mayfield grew up as a fan of Oklahoma, and he attended a number of their games during his childhood.
-His father played football for three years for the University of Houston, though he never lettered.
+Mayfield grew up as a fan of the University of Oklahoma; he attended a number of their games during his childhood.
+His father played football for three years at the University of Houston, though he never lettered.

 Mayfield was the starting quarterback for the Lake Travis High School Cavaliers football team in Austin.
 He led Lake Travis to a 25–2 record in two seasons and won the 2011 4A State Championship.
 He finished his high school football career totaling 6,255 passing yards, 67 touchdowns, and eight interceptions.
-A 3-star recruit, Mayfield received light recruitment and only earned scholarship offers from Florida Atlantic, New Mexico, North Texas, Rice, Sam Houston State, and Wyoming, but also received preferred walk-on offers from Baylor, Texas Tech, and Washington State.
+He was offered scholarships by Washington State, Rice, New Mexico and Florida Atlantic.
+Mayfield said "I easily could've gone to a place like Florida Atlantic, but my dad pushed me to realize that my dream was to play somewhere big."
+He chose to go to Texas Tech, where he was a walk-on.